zoekaputa/heat-quilt/README.md

 ### To Use:

-Recreate the heat producing circuit as in "Quilt Design Documentation" and run the code also in this folder.
+Recreate the heat producing circuit as in "Arduino Code and Cirucit" and run the code also in this folder.